soracom/soracom-sdk-swift/README.md

 let bogus = p[.bogus] // this line results in compile-time error
 ```

 Payload works like a Swift dictionary of type `[PayloadKey: AnyObject]`.
 Only values defined by the `PayloadKey` enum are valid.
-This allows Xcode to flag mistyped keys as a compile-time error:
+This allows Xcode to flag most mistyped keys as a compile-time error:

 ![screenshot: Xcode flags invalid keys](Whatever/Documentation/xcode-flags-invalid-payload-key.png)